-At my practice in Waltham, MA I see a large percentage of patients with a variety of TMJ symptoms.
-A common question from my patients is, “My jaw pops and clicks, is that dangerous?”
+At my practice in Boston, MA I see a large percentage of patients with a variety of TMJ symptoms.
+A common question that comes up is, “I have jaw popping when chewing, is that bad?”
 It can be quite alarming for a patient when they are chewing a sandwich and their jaw pops in and out with every bite.
-The good news is— a large percentage of patients with jaws that click is painless and often harmless.
-This inevitably leads the patient to ask the next question, “Should anything be done about my clicking jaw?”
-My response is, as anything in life, it depends— If the popping or clicking is painless, not inhibiting ability to eat, and is not in the presence of muscle pain, joint pain, or headaches, I often recommend to monitor the popping or clicking over time.
+The good news is— a large percentage of patients with jaw popping is painless and often harmless.

-When is TMJ treatment needed?
+When is TMJ treatment needed for jaw popping?

 To simplify, there is a disc that sits on top of your jaw joint.
 When this disc is out of the proper position– You get clicking and popping.
 It’s not an issue unless the positioning creates symptoms that affect function.

-It’s not that complicated, I promise
+Jaw Clicking and Popping: It’s not that complicated, I promise

 Now I know what your thinking, this all sounds complicated, so the treatment is surgery, right?
 Good news again, more than 95% of TMJ patients can successfully be treated without any invasive surgery.
 There is a combination of non-invasive techniques which depend on the patient’s particular circumstance.
-To give you an idea, some examples of treatment that a TMJ specialist may recommend are an orthotic night guard, occlusal equilibration (an adjustment of your bite), orthodontics, and/or stress management.
+To give you an idea, some examples of treatment that a TMJ specialist may recommend are an orthotic night guard, occlusal equilibration (an adjustment of your bite), botox of the jaw muscles, orthodontics, and/or stress management.
 The treatment for TMJ can be life-changing.
 To a patient suffering from TMJ for a long period of time, it can feel like a weight of bricks are removed from them after their symptoms improve.